TheEndiny/PalladiumApp/README.md

      * some spells shoudl have the duration changed from minutes to numer of melees
 * let the App pull from an external JSON
 * whatever else people want to add.

+Wish List

+* add a few simpe filters
+* ability to create a "spellbook" that loads only known spells for different characers
+* adding other useful features like health/PPE tracker
+* Adding other info like Psionics, spells from additional books, common equipment, skill calculator, etc...